section-engineering-education/engineering-education/content/articles/runtime-updation-using-f-function-in-django/index.md

 - PyCharm professional code editor installed.

 ### How is F() efficient?
-The traditional approach would have been to constantly fetch and iterate over the stream of data – readings, get the sum of power used and subtract it from the threshol, to get the values of power used and power remaining.
+The traditional approach would have been to constantly fetch and iterate over the stream of data – readings, get the sum of power used and subtract it from the threshold, to get the values of power used and power remaining.
 This is a less efficient approach.

 With the F(), a single reading object (meant for the user) can be updated on the fly without reference to the previous data, can be saved to the database and be ready for the user to view it.
 You can do this for multiple fields at a go.